akiokio/inverse_virtualized_list/README.md

 ### Assumptions and observations

-- Test coverage is limited due to time restraints
+- Test coverage is limited due to time restraints, currently `App.js` has 100% coverage
 Example:

 ```
   ----------|----------|----------|----------|----------|-------------------|